TOliverKocsis/OrderBook/README.md

 <summary> Description of files and libraries </summary>

 ### DatasetCreator
-A python script that creates a .csv file, that simulates incoming order messages to theOrderBook.
+This Python script generates a `.csv` file that simulates incoming order messages to the `OrderBook`.
+The messages include:
-Messages include:
 - Add Order
 - Cancel Order
 - Get Best Bid
 - Get Ask Volume Between Prices

-The price of orders randomly changes with biases to have an upward and downward trend, buy they move closely together to trigger large amount of trades.
+The prices of orders are subject to random fluctuations, with biases designed to create upward and downward trends.
+However, prices remain closely correlated to facilitate a significant volume of trades.

 <img src="ExampleOrderDataset/buynsell_price_plot.png" title="Price Changes for Buy and Sell Orders" alt=""/>

 ### Google Test
-Google Test unit test framework is used to test correct execution of functions.
-AcceptanceTest.cpp contains all testcases.
+The Google Test framework is employed to verify the correct execution of functions.
+All test cases are contained within `AcceptanceTest.cpp`.

 ### Google Benchmark
-Google Benchmark framework is used to measure performance.
-Dataset_process_benchmark measures the execution time of the main.cpp function, that loads the ExampleDataset.csv then executes on the incoming order messages (add/cancel/bestBid/askVol).
-OrderBook_benchmark measures the asymptotic complexity of the 4 functions.
+The Google Benchmark framework is utilized to measure performance.
+The `Dataset_process_benchmark` measures the execution time of the `main.cpp` function, which loads the `ExampleDataset.csv` and processes the incoming order messages (add/cancel/bestBid/askVol).
+The `OrderBook_benchmark` assesses the asymptotic complexity of the four primary functions.

 ### OrderBook_lib
 The Orderbook source files